tarekauel/tk1progex1/theory/ex5/ex5.md

 This includes router 4, which does not make sense for the given network mesh.
 The reason why this problem occurs, is that the network tree is cyclic.

-Another, more cirtical problem is, that the subscription message would be flooded within the network infinitely because of the cyclic chain (5->4->2->3->5->...).
+Another, more critical problem is, that the subscription message would be flooded within the network infinitely because of the cyclic chain (5->4->2->3->5->...).
 This is also the reason why router 5 in the solution above does forward the subscription updates of router 3 and 4 only to router 6.